I24-MOTION/i24-video-dataset-utils/README.md

           ... for each camera (234 total)
     - track/
        - <tracking_run_name>_results.cpkl - stored results from running the specified tracking-by-detection algorithm on the included detection set.
-File is a pickle file consisting of: list of (tensor,int) - each tensor corresponds to a single tracked object and is of size [n_positions,7], with each row consisting of: time,x_pos,y_pos,length,width,height,<garbage>,detection_confidence.
+File is a pickle file consisting of: list of (tensor,int) - each tensor corresponds to a single tracked object and is of size [n_positions,7], with each row consisting of:
+              [time,x_pos,y_pos,length,width,height,<garbage>,detection_confidence].
 The int in the tuple indicates the vehicle class.
        ... for all tracking runs
        - results_ORACLE.gps  - stored results from running the oracle tracker on the included detection set.
-File is a pickle file consisting of: dictionary of tensors keyed by corresponding ground-truth object ID - each tensor corresponds to a single tracked object and is of size [n_positions,7], with each row consisting of: time,x_pos,y_pos,length,width,height,<garbage>,detection_confidence.
+File is a pickle file consisting of: dictionary of tensors keyed by corresponding ground-truth object ID - each tensor corresponds to a single tracked object and is of size [n_positions,7], with each row consisting of:
+              [time,x_pos,y_pos,length,width,height,<garbage>,detection_confidence. ]
        - GPS.cpkl - stores GPS positional data (the same data as in final_gps.csv but raveled by object id rather than observation to save time for tracking evaluation). dictionary of dictionaries keyed by object ID - each dictionary has fields: